Student Services International Student Services

 Studying in the US - Please note that some information noted on this site may or may not be applicable to what is available at Westmont, but this information is generally helpful and informative.

-Please contact Mike McKinniss, Admission Counselor for International Students at email@example.com with your questions regarding the application process and immigration requirements.
+Please contact Brenda Tirado, admissions counselor for international students, or Mike McKinniss, sr. director of admissions, with your questions regarding the application process and immigration requirements.

 There are some very helpful book resources available to help students who are interested in studying in the United States.
 Below are just a few resources: